whitedavidp/android-unistroke-keyboard/README.md

  * Show gesture recognition results/scores at the bottom of the input area.

- * Show "cheat sheet" as gesture input background.
+ * Show "cheat sheet" excepts as gesture input backgrounds.

 10. Slight enlargement of the size of the alphabet gesture area at the expense of the number gesture area.

+11. Added icon to replace the default one.
+Hopefully better but I am no artist :-(

+12. Changed position of "special" indicators from top/left to bottom/right as they seem more visible and do not obscure the "cheat sheet" backgrounds (when enabled).

 <img alt="gesture" src="./docs/images/gesture.png" width="400px">